modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

   ```

 And just like that, you are good to go.
-No additional changes to any files are needed; a plugin will take care of everything by converting your markdown files to the support Storybook's mdx format.
+No additional changes to any files are needed; a plugin will take care of everything by converting your Markdown files to the support Storybook's mdx format.

 For more detailed information please see [https://open-wc.org/demoing-storybook/](https://open-wc.org/demoing-storybook/).

 ### Show it on github

-Since Github supports markdown out of the box, we can take things even further by using Mdjs.
+Since GitHub supports Markdown out of the box, we can take things even further by using mdjs.

 ![github screenshot](https://raw.githubusercontent.com/open-wc/blog-posts/master/2020-04-introducing-mdjs-interactive-demos-everywhere/images/github-screenshot.png)